PSHE and RSE

 In EYFS/KS1 PSHE is covered using the EYFS prime area of Personal, Social and Emotional Development and progress is tracked for the individual using Development Matters.
 Children are given the opportunity to develop their skills and knowledge in this area using adult and child led activities, with clear learning opportunities built in.

 In KS3 PSHE is taught in a subject specific way using the EQUALS Schemes of Work, Mental health, well-being and emotional vocabulary are taught in the Autumn term, personal hygiene and puberty, along with gender identity, in the Spring and healthy eating and lifestyles in the Summer term.
-Progress continues to be tracked in KS3 using our life skills tracker to ensure skills and knowledge is built on and committed to long-term memory.
+Progress continues to be tracked in KS3 using our life skills and social skills tracker to ensure skills and knowledge is built on and committed to long-term memory.

 In KS4 and 5 PHSE is integral in all the work covered to develop pupils life skills as well as through activities such as games relating to play therapy.
 As with everything we teach it is based on individual needs but we continue to build on the skills and knowledge gained in previous years, especially with regard to a healthy lifestyle and well being.
 Progress continues to be tracked in the same way.

-PSHE in KS4 includes identity (building on KS3 work), emotions, relationships, positive and negative, including bullying and drug and alcohol.
+PSHE in KS4 includes identity (building on KS3 work), emotions, relationships, positive and negative, including bullying and drugs and alcohol.
 PHSE in KS5 builds on the work in KS4.
 For formal learners this includes rights and responsibilities, sexual orientation, rape and grooming, harassment, coercion, assault and exploitation and pornography, as well as continuing with online dangers.
 For semi-formal learners this includes continued work on SoSafe and personal care.

 We use The SoSafe! programme of study to teach about safer boundaries with social and sexual relationships.
 The SoSAFE!
 Programme is a visual teaching tool that enables learners to develop their abilities in managing; and communicating about their relationships.
 It covers all degrees of interaction; from a student’s expectations of strangers, to the intricacies of an intimate relationship.